RyanFriedman36/Voice-Modifier/README.md

 - echo effect
 - reverb effect

-Inspiration
+# Inspiration

-I created this app in an effort to learn Swift syntax and basic iOS development
+I created this app in an effort to learn Swift syntax, XCode and basic iOS development pratices